The Blog

 Birthdays are a reset.
 So what if you barely showed up for your 37th year.
 Now you’re 38!
 You’ve got a whole new year to make something of yourself!
 New Year’s celebrates the closing of one year and the opening of the next.
 Maybe that’s why we’re so happy on New Years.
 Because we’re all closet optimists, who can only see a year of possibilities, blind to all the negatives, including the hangover tomorrow morning.

 Even funerals are a sort of reset.
 If you believe in the afterlife, you could see it as a complete reset.
 “I didn’t make much of this life, but thank god I can start fresh in heaven!
 It feels a bit hot… just me?”
 Even if you don’t believe in the afterlife, it’s still an acknowledgment of an end for the funeral attendees.
 They must let go of the deceased.
-They must drop the baggage they held on to while the dead was still alive.
-What good is a grudge when the person you’re grudging against doesn’t know it?
+They must drop the baggage they held on to while the deceased was still alive.
+What good is a grudge if the person you’re grudging against doesn’t know it?
 Or if they’re in the afterlife, they can’t do anything about it?

 Endings allow us to change direction.
 On August 31st we say “not a bad month” but on September 1st we can say “…but this month’s gonna rock!”
 We need a way to acknowledge life’s ends, the rock bottoms.
 Only then can we start our ascension towards the surface.
 Without hitting rock bottom, we are still falling.
 Think of how stressful it is when you’re in debt.
 That feeling of “will I get out from under this?”
 That hopelessness influences your decision making.
 “I have to keep this terrible job, even if all roads lead to a dead end.”
 That’s why there’s bankruptcy.
 Or, if not a job, perhaps a marriage.